There are two questions every leader should try to answer:

 Sometimes a resignation is inevitable.
 It happens.
 Do you have to do an exit interview?
 No. But you’d be missing out on getting something out of it: namely, the employee feedback you crucially need!

 If you’re wondering what to say in an exit interview – and assuming it’ll just be awkward for everyone – why not consider a survey?
 Our Leavers survey gives you a hands-off way of understanding why someone is leaving… plus they may be more honest in writing!

 Employee surveys: the easiest way to build your retention strategy

 You can try and follow employee trends.
 You can build the most attractive employment packages you can think of.
 But how do you retain the staff you already have?
 Meeting their needs is your #1 priority – which means understanding what their needs are.

-That’s where our Employee Feedback Platform could help.
-20+ surveys to help you deep dive on what matters to employees.
-Advanced language tech that turns 1000s of comments into clear headlines.
-Essentially, it’s everything you need to understand why people leave, and why they stay.
+That’s where we come in: our Platform could help you improve your employee retention by using employee feedback.
+It’s everything you need to understand why people leave, and why they stay.